-Fall Semester: July 1st
+Fall Semester: August 15th

-Spring Semester: December 1st Summer Semester: April 15th
+Spring Semester: December 15th

+Summer Term: April 15th

-- 5. Nursing students must complete their course registration and pay their tuition and fees by these department deadlines to ensure that timely notification can be given to the clinical facilities regarding their eligibility to start their clinical practicum. - 6.
-In addition to the course tuition, nursing students will be required to pay the following fees: liability insurance fee, professional fee, student publication fee, student activity fee and student congress fee and transportation fee.
-The Nursing Department may also require nursing students to pay other administrative fees (such as the ATI program fee to cover the cost of administering exams and other related program costs. - 7.
-Students who receive financial aid, third-party assistance (e.g., private scholarships, DVR, veterans' benefits, etc.) or participate in the payment plan will be noted as having complied with the registration and payment deadline. - 8.
-Since notification to the clinical facilities is completed as a cohort, (and not on an individual basis), nursing students who do not comply with these department deadlines will be withdrawn from the nursing program.
+- 4. Nursing students must complete their course registration and pay their tuition and fees by these department deadlines to ensure that timely notification can be given to the clinical facilities regarding their eligibility to start their clinical practicum. - 5.
+In addition to the course tuition, nursing students will be required to pay the following fees: liability insurance fee, professional fee, student publication fee, student activity fee, student congress fee and transportation fee.
+The Nursing Department also require nursing students to pay other administrative fees (such as the ATI program fee to cover the cost of administering exams and other related program costs.) - 6.
+Students who receive financial aid, third-party assistance [e.g., private scholarships, Division of Vocational Rehabilitation (DVR), veterans' benefits, etc.] or participate in the payment plan will be noted as having complied with the registration and payment deadline. - 7.
+Since notification to the clinical facilities is completed as a cohort (and not on an individual basis), nursing students who do not comply with these department deadlines will be withdrawn from the nursing program.